ttntm/ttntm/content/post/04-CSSVarsInIE.md

             var script = document.createElement('script');
             script.setAttribute('src', '/js/css-vars-ponyfill.min.js');
             insert.appendChild(script);
-            console.log("IE found, adding ponyfill.")
+            console.log('IE found, adding ponyfill.')
         } else {
-            console.log("This is not the IE you are looking for...")
+            console.log('This is not the IE you are looking for...')
         }

         function checkForIE() {